 According to the researchers at National Today, one quarter of people surveyed say they eat guacamole at least once a week!
-Also, guac is something we readily open our wallets to pay for — 38% of Americans say that guacamole is always worth the extra money.
+Also, guac is something we readily open our wallets to pay for — 38 percent of Americans say that guacamole is always worth the extra money.

 Guacamole has grown in popularity over the years in the U.S. In 2014, Americans consumed 7 pounds of guacamole each on average, while just 20 years earlier, we had only been eating 1 pound per year on average each.
 (True, that one pound is actually quite a lot of guacamole!)